KimGroup/XTEC/README.md

 *X-TEC* is an unsupervised and interpretable machine learning (ML) algorithm that can identify the order parameters and their fluctuations from the voluminous data by clustering the temperature series associated with a given `q`: `I(q,T)` , according to qualitative features in the temperature dependence.

-At the core of XTEC is a Gaussian Mixture Model (GMM) clustering to identify disctint temperature trajectories.
-The figure below shows a simplified illutration of GMM clustering behind XTEC.
+At the core of *XTEC* is a Gaussian Mixture Model (GMM) clustering to identify disctint temperature trajectories.
+The figure below shows a simplified illutration of GMM clustering behind *XTEC*.

 ![image](https://user-images.githubusercontent.com/72625766/121227481-9b6a1f80-c859-11eb-8de0-e4d01a637aa3.png)